 What is the primary focus of the clinic?

-The clinic, where almost 300 stem cell transplant operations are performed annually, is one of the largest transplant centres in Germany and Europe.
-In addition, the hospital is a leading national centre of cystic fibrosis with innovative and reliable diagnostic methods.
+The clinic, where almost 300 stem cell transplant operations are performed annually, is one of the largest transplant centers in Germany and Europe.
+In addition, the hospital is a leading national center of cystic fibrosis with innovative and reliable diagnostic methods.

 Does the clinic perform heart surgery on children?

-The clinic is a certified cardiac surgery centre for children and adults.
-The services include dual colour-coded ultrasound diagnostics, intraoperative quality control, three-dimensional computerized planning of surgery and vacuum wound closure for minimally invasive treatment and faster recovery.
+The clinic is a certified cardiac surgery center for children and adults.
+The services include dual color-coded ultrasound diagnostics, intraoperative quality control, three-dimensional computerized planning of surgery, and vacuum wound closure for minimally invasive treatment and faster recovery.

 About the city

 Situated on the riverside, Heidelberg is Germany's largest city and the country's oldest university city.
 Heidelberg's Old Town was listed as a UNESCO World Heritage Site in 2004.
 Attracted nearly four million visitors each year, the city is filled with historic sites and landmarks.

 The city's most famous and fantastic landmark is Heidelberg Castle, which rises majestically on the banks of the river.
 The castle is near a beautiful garden, in which there is a monument to the great German poet Johann Wolfgang von Goethe.
 Heidelberg has the longest pedestrian street in all of Germany, called Hauptstrasse.
 This street has many souvenir shops, boutiques, bars, cafes, and fine restaurants.